This is a brief guide to health and safety laws. It does not describe the law in detail, however, it does list the key points.

 - make sure the workplace satisfies health, safety and welfare requirements, e.g. for ventilation, temperature, lighting, and sanitary, washing and rest facilities;

-- make sure that work equipment is suitable for its intended use, so far as health and safety are concerned, and that it is properly maintained and used;
+- make sure that work equipment is suitable for its particular use, so far as health and safety are a concern, and that it is properly maintaining and put in use;

 - prevent or adequately control exposure to substances which may damage your employees’ health;

-- avoid hazardous manual handling operations, and where they cannot be avoided, reduce the risk of injury;
+- avoid hazardous manual handling operations, and where they are unable to avoid, reduce the risk of injury;

 - provide health surveillance as appropriate;

-- provide free any protective clothing or equipment, where risks are not adequately controlled by other means;
+- provide free any protective clothing or equipment, where risks are not adequately being control by other means;

 - ensure that appropriate safety signs are provided and maintained;